 IPsec Add-on for PCF has the following limitations:

 Due to an issue in Windows Server OS, apps hosted on PAS for Windows cannot route traffic when deployed with the IPsec Add-on for PCF.
 For more information on the issue, see hcsshim in GitHub.

-Pivotal recommends configuring IPsec to use a self-signed certificate to sign instance certs.
-Using a certificate signed by a public or third-party CA is not recommended.
+Pivotal recommends configuring IPsec to use a self-signed certificate to sign instance certificates.
+Pivotal does not recommend using a certificate signed by a public or third-party CA.